-The non-native seaweed Caulerpa brachypus was found in Blind Bay and Tryphena Harbour, Great Barrier Island (Aotea) in July 2021.
+The non-native seaweed Caulerpa brachypus has been found in Blind Bay, Tryphena Harbour and Whangaparapara Harbour on Great Barrier Island (Aotea).
 This seaweed can spread rapidly and could affect native species.
-Find out about this unwanted organism and what's being done.
+Find out about this Unwanted Organism and what's being done.

 Caulerpa brachypus is a seaweed native to the Indo-Pacific region, ranging from Africa to Australia, the Pacific Islands, and southern Japan.
 It is considered an invasive pest in Florida, United States, and Martinique in the Caribbean.

 Caulerpa brachypus has fronds up to 10 cm long that rise from long runners or roots known as stolons.

 In Australia, it grows below the tideline at between 6 and 10 metres on both hard surfaces and in sandy areas.

 In favourable conditions, it can spread rapidly, forming vast, dense beds or meadows.

 Caulerpa brachypus can be spread through breaking into little pieces.
 This can happen, for example, by wave action or when anchors and fishing gear are moved into or through weed beds.

 Fragments are also carried easily on coastal currents.

 Pieces can get tangled in or stuck on equipment (for example, nets, dive and fishing gear, and cray pots).
 It can survive out of water for up to a week or more if it's in a moist location (like in an anchor locker or a bunched-up fishing net).